brambow64/THE-137-RESONANCE-CODEX-TOE-/CONTRIBUTING.md

 Step 2 — Create a Feature Branch

-Use a descriptive branch name such as:
+Use a descriptive branch name, for example:

 feature/sigma9-optimizer
 fix/theorem-42-notation